 7. Think about the Geminids’ parent object.
 Most meteors in annual showers originate in comets.
 But the parent of the Geminid meteor shower is a mysterious body named 3200 Phaethon.
 This solar system object is termed an Apollo (near-Earth) asteroid, and it might be a dormant comet.
 How does that help you watch the shower?
 It doesn’t.
 But it’s fun to contemplate on a dark night under the stars.
 Read more: Mysterious rock-comet 3200 Phaethon.

 8. Bring along a buddy.
 Both of you watch different parts of the sky.
 If one of you sees one, shout out “meteor!”
 Again, don’t worry about which direction to look.
 Just let your eyes rove casually in all parts of the sky.

 9. Special equipment?
 Not necessary.
 You only need a dark sky, a reclining lawn chair and the warmth of a sleeping bag.
 A hot drink and a snack can also be good.

 10. Enjoy nature.
 As a wise man once said, meteor watching is a lot like fishing.
 You go outside.
 You hope you catch some!

-Bottom line: We anticipate 2018 being a good year for the Geminid meteor shower!
+Bottom line: We anticipate 2020 will be a great year for watching the Geminid meteor shower!
 Here are 10 tips.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.